Procurement Code Exemption; Sole Source; Federal Government

 A purchasing agency shall review all specifications in a bid or proposal for

-the] Hawaii products [ list] where these products
+from the] of Hawaii products [ list] where these

 selling price f.o.b. jobsite; (2) Unloaded including applicable general